luischanu/TinyVM/README.md

 * Ran into issue where IPv6 addresses were taking a while to register with the OS, so needed to add some delays.
 Thus, you may notice a small delay when logging into the VM due to additional delay that was added to ensure IPv6 has time to be noticed by the OS.
 * Due to same IPv6 issues, had to introduce delay for startup of the web server.
 Thus, after the VM starts, the website will not be available for a minute (or so) while we allow IPv6 to be fully installed and ready for use.

-## Version 2.0 - Nothing below is committed to yet
+## Version 2.0
 * Under Development
 * Changed web server from Busybox-httpd to Nginx
+* Enabled dual-stack (IPv4 and IPv6) support on the website
-* Web page converted from a static page to dynamic page that is updatd with each request
+* Web page converted from a static page to a PHP dynamic page that is updated with each request
-* Enabled dual-stack (IPv4 and IPv6) support on website
-* Created new web page to provide more granular information about the client request
+* Added various session specific information to the web page, including:
+  * Client Port
+  * X-Forwarded-For
+  * Server Port
+  * Server Protocol
+  * HTTP Method
+  * Host Header
+  * Requested URI
+  * Current Time (GMT)

 # Credits